 - As they finish chewing, you toss another treat on the ground.

 - Repeat a few times, keeping your dog's nose sniffing out yummy treats on the floor while you enter the room.
 This is preventing jumping while rewarding not jumping on you.
-You're keeping your dog engaged in an appropriate behavior so they can't practice jumping.
+You're keeping your dog engaged in appropriate behavior so they can't practice jumping.
 You can then get down on their level to greet them or go about your business.